Automattic/wp-calypso/client/components/segmented-control/README.md

 ## Usage

-It can be utilized via two different techniques: **children components** or an **options array**.
+It can be utilized via two different techniques: **child components** or an **options array**.
 These techniques are available because certain use cases prefer the "selection" logic to be built into `SegmentedControl`, while others prefer to explicitly define that logic elsewhere.

-### Children components
+### Child components

 The children technique is appropriate when you'd like to define the "selection" logic at the same point where `<SegmentedControl>` is implemented.